ProticM/plazar-js/README.md

 Some of the next major releases would be:

 1. Core Plazar-UI (set of controls out of the box).
 This will eliminate the need for any external CSS framework integration.
-Of course, you would still be able to integrate any or them if you choose so.
+Of course, you would still be able to integrate any of them if you choose so.
 2. Typescript support (if shown as required by the community).